-Amidst COVID or not, you can use Reonomy’s property intelligence platform to discover assets by type, quickly identify if a property is likely to sell, and see exactly who the owners are (including contact info).
+Amidst COVID or not, Reonomy’s property intelligence platform can help your team discover assets by type, quickly identify if a property is likely to sell, and see exactly who the owners are and their contact information.

 Motivated Sellers of Off-Market Real Estate

-There are a number of commercial owners that are eager or willing to sell, that simply haven’t gone to the market or connected with an agent yet.
+There are a number of commercial owners that are eager or willing to sell; they simply haven’t listed their property or connected with an agent yet.

-A great place to start is with Reonomy’s new Likely to Sell feature, which combines machine learning with more than 30 years of sales data to algorithmically predict properties that have a high likelihood of selling within two years.
+Today, your business development team can simply use Reonomy’s new Likely to Sell feature, which combines machine learning with more than 30 years of sales data to algorithmically predict which properties have a high likelihood of selling within two years.

 How to Find Off-Market Deals With Reonomy

-In tandem with the Likely to Sell feature, you can use the Reonomy platform to filter the market by geography, asset type (and sub-types), and owner.
+In addition to the Likely to Sell feature, Reonomy offers filters based on geography, asset type (and sub-types), and owner details.

-Additionally, filter the market for properties based on:
+Furthermore, the platform allows you to filter the market for properties by:

 - Most recent sale date and amount